duanebester/map-api-book/src/chapter_1/docker_files.md

 The `up` command will create and start all containers in the `docker-compose.yml` file.
 Similarly, the `down` command will stop and remove all containers in the `docker-compose.yml` file.

-We can also run:
+To _just_ start the Mongo container. run:

 ```bash
 docker-compose up --no-start
 docker-compose start mongo
 ```

-To _just_ start the Mongo container.
-And then:
+To stop _just_ the Mongo container:

 ```bash
 docker-compose stop mongo
 ```

-To stop _just_ the Mongo container.
 Note that this doesn't remove/delete the container, just stops it from running.

-We aren't going to use Postgres, so you can stop call containers (`docker-compose down`) and remove the `postgres:` section from the `docker-compose.yml` file.
+We aren't going to use Postgres, so you can stop all containers (`docker-compose down`) and remove the `postgres:` section from the `docker-compose.yml` file.

 > Removing ununsed Docker objects...